tinazunner/NCOR-Network/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Deployment
+Deployment

-The website is automatically deployed via GitHub Actions when changes are pushed to the main branch.
+The website is deployed using Cloudflare Pages.
+When changes are pushed to the main branch, Cloudflare automatically builds and deploys the website.

+Deployment Configuration:

+- Build command: npm run build
+- Build output directory: build
+- Root directory: /

+Cloudflare Pages handles continuous deployment, automatic HTTPS, and global CDN distribution to ensure fast loading times for users worldwide.

 ## License